-These financial statements provide a snapshot of the Plan's assets and liabilities as of December 31, 2017 and 2016, and the activities that occurred during those years.
+These financial statements provide a snapshot of the Plan's assets and liabilities as of December 31, 2018 and 2017, and the activities that occurred during those years.
 Both financial statements were prepared using the accrual basis of accounting as required by GASB.
 All investment activities have been reported based on the trade dates and have been valued by independent outside sources.

-Notes to Financial Statements provide additional information that is essential to have a full understanding of the basic financial statements.
+Notes to Financial Statements provide additional information that is essential to have a full understanding of the basic financial statements

-Required Supplementary Information prepared in accordance with U.S. generally accepted accounting principles, provides additional information about the Plan's progress in funding its future obligations and the history of the Denver Board of Water Commissioners (Board) contributions to the Plan.
+Required Supplementary Information prepared in accordance with U.S. generally accepted accounting principles provides additional information about the Plan's progress in its ability to meet its future obligations.
+It also provides the history of the Denver Board of Water Commissioners (Board) contributions to the Plan and investment returns for the last 10 years.